Footprints: A Forensic Analysis

 LIFTING

-If the print is of black dust, then photo bromide paper is fixed without exposing to light, and the print lifted as above.
+If the print is of black dust, then photo bromide paper is fixed without exposure to light, and the print is lifted as above.

-The black paper is obtained by exposing the paper to light and then developed and fixed.
+The black paper is obtained by exposing it to light and then developing and fixing it.

 It is placed over the print and pressed uniformly.
 The dusty print gets attached to the gelatin surface.